Contents of this page:

 The situation

 On April 15, 2023, clashes erupted between the Rapid Support Forces and the Sudanese Armed Forces in Khartoum and quickly spread to other areas.
 As a consequence, millions of people were forced to leave their homes and seek shelter.
 Many were killed or injured.
-Around 24.8 million people – half the population of Sudan – urgently need humanitarian assistance.
+Around 33.7 million people – more than half the population of Sudan – urgently need humanitarian assistance.

 “The lethal combination of malnutrition, mass displacement, and disease is growing by the day, and we have an extremely short window to prevent a massive loss of life.”

 The current conflict is worsening the already precarious situation for children.
 Families in Sudan lack food, safe drinking water, medical supplies, fuel and shelter.
 Sudan also has one of the highest malnutrition rates in the world for children under the age of five.
-That includes 690,000 children suffering from severe acute malnutrition and in urgent need of lifesaving assistance.
 However, violent clashes in these conflict hotspots are impeding access to health and nutrition services.
 Host community resources in Sudan have been exhausted, the health care system is overwhelmed, and overcrowded emergency shelters are experiencing outbreaks of diseases like measles.

 How your donation helps